NLnetLabs/rpki-doc/source/krill/remote-publishing.rst

 to use a remote server you will have to use this process to change over.

 Changing repositories is actually more complicated than one might think, but fortunately it's all automated.
-When you ask krill to change, the following steps will be executed:
+When you ask Krill to change, the following steps will be executed:

 * check that the new repository can be reached, and this ca is authorized